Turkey Tax System 2019

 In case of any payment made to non-resident entities by the Turkish resident for any kind of services or usage of intangible assets like royalties, licenses, or knowhow, etc. or sale of such rights will incur 18% of the withholding tax.

 There is no limitation on the registration of VAT in Turkey.
 If an individual or company is engaged in commercial transactions within the scope of VAT law then it must notify the tax office where the business is conducted or if it has more than one place of business registered within the tax region.

 The VAT registration for resident and non-resident business is the same.
 Companies which are established in Turkey and sell goods in Turkey need not be registered for the VAT if the company does not have a permanent establishment or executive in Turkey.
 However, the resident company which is importing goods from foreign companies has to make the payment of VAT on the customs clearance.

 The reverse mechanism of VAT requires the companies registered in Turkey to calculate VAT on foreign payments.
 In such a mechanism the resident company pays the VAT to the local tax office on behalf of the non-resident company.
 The VAT paid by the domestic company is considered as the input VAT and it offsets it the VAT due in the consecutive month.
 If the VAT amount is not offset in the same month then it is carried forward.

-The VAT is paid by the companies on the monthly basis and the VAT returns should be filed at the local tax office on every 24th of the month.
+The VAT is paid by the companies on the monthly basis and the VAT returns should be filed at the local tax office in Turkey Tax System on every 24th of the month.
 The payment should be made by the 26th day of the month on the same very month when VAT return is filed.